hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/index.md

 The guide aims to make you familiar with the Linux command line environment quickly.

-The tutorial goes though the following steps:
+The tutorial goes through the following steps:

 1. [Getting Started](getting_started.md)
 2. [Navigating](navigating.md)